Education

 From 2016 until 2022, she chaired the research groep CREATIE at the Royal Conservatoire Antwerp.
 In 2018, her book ‘Tomorrow’s Music in Practice Today: a practical guide towards performing contemporary music’ has been published by Antwerp University Press.
 This book is a pragmatic tool for every conservatoire student or musician who wants to tackle the new repertoire.

-In addition to performing, Ine is an assistant professor in contemporary music performance at the Royal Conservatory of Liège, a senior artistic researcher in XR-performances at PXL-MAD (Hasselt) and MAXlab (Royal Academy of Fine Arts, Antwerp) and a researcher in Creative AI-applications for realtime performance at The Algorithmic Gaze (TAG), Sint-Lucas Antwerp.
-She is also the coordinator of the postgraduate eArts at PXL-MAD.
+In addition to performing, Ine is an assistant professor in contemporary music performance at the Royal Conservatory of Liège, and a researcher and lector in XR-performance and metaverse applications at Hogeschool PXL, Hasselt, Belgium.
+She is also the coordinator of the brand new Immersive Art & Entertainment Research lab of Hogeschool PXL.

 Ine is an active academic speaker and writer, who is regularly being invited by international conferences and universities.